CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 #### Generating Disease Classes
+We create pipeline to mimic 3 classes of diseases in our environment (Polpys with various shapes and sizes, Ulcerative Collitis and Hemorrage for 3 and 4 different amount and severity levels respectively) that can be used to train/test disease classification algorithms.

 ##### Polyps
-In the [Cancer Imaging Archive](https://www.cancerimagingarchive.net/collections/), you can also find  have different models of the organs with the cancerous lumps that can be used to real shaped polyps with realistic locations of occurence.
-Please navigate to relavant class and download the corresponding DICOM format.
+In the [Cancer Imaging Archive](https://www.cancerimagingarchive.net/collections/), you can also find different models of the organs with the cancerous lumps that can be used to mimic real shaped polyps with realistic locations of occurence.
+Firts, navigate to relavant class in the archive and download the corresponding DICOM format.
 Then, by following the same steps explained [above](#generating-3D-organs-from-scratch), you can create 3D organ with polyps.
 In order to attain the texture particularly generated for polyps, you should use Blender or a similar software to manually depart meshes for the regions of polyp occurences and save them as different models.
+Then in Unity you can attain polyps texture Polyps.mat in the where other organ textures are located.
 <p align="center">
 <img src='img/CancerImaging_Blender.png'>
 </p>
 CancerImaging_Blender

-##### Ulcer and Hemorrage
+##### Ulcertive Collitis and Hemorrage
+Unlike Polyps, Ulcer and Hemorrage do not have differ in the topology of 3D organs but in texture.
+Therefore, we generate specific textures for these classes.
+In order to create organs with these diseases, please select and attain a texture from the textures folder where other .mat files exist.